ChristopherDavisUCI/UCI-Math-10-W22/_sources/GettingStarted/Installation.md

-# Installation
+# Installation (optional)

+For the Winter 2022 version Math 10, because the class is starting out remote, we will primarily run Python code "in the cloud" using Deepnote.
+This way you do not have to install anything on your own computers.

-For Math 10, you will need access to a computer running Python 3.8 (or any of 3.7-3.10) and on which you can install Python libraries.
-One option is to use the ALP lab computers.
-If you want to use your personal computer, one method is to use Miniconda.See the [Alternatives section](subsec:alt-installation) below for more options.
+If you do wish to run Python code on your personal computer, here are instructions for installing Python via Miniconda.
+See the [Alternatives section](subsec:alt-installation) below for more options.

-Outline to use Miniconda:
+Brief outline:

 1. Download and install Miniconda.
 1. Create a Conda virtual environment named `math10`.